jamescammarano/var-filter/README.md

 - Fix console error on v-list-group
 - bug: replacing the field with `__var__` right away is bad
   - maybe replace it on save?
+- bug: allow nesting under conditionals.
+I think it's looking for the comparator under it but there isn't one.
 - Support finding type of `__var__`
   - Add {type} to the variables object
 - Migrate from `__var__ `to `__var` because vars can contain \_\_ in the middle